-The following tables show regulated and unregulated contaminants and substances detected in Milwaukee's drinking water in 2022.
-It also includes all substances tested for in the mandatory EPA monitoring program, most recently the Fourth Unregulated Contaminant Monitoring Rule (UCMR-4).
-All contaminants detected continue to meet or exceed drinking water standards for health and safety.
+The following tables show regulated and unregulated contaminants and substances detected in Milwaukee's drinking water in 2023.
+It also includes all substances tested for in the mandatory EPA monitoring program, most recently the Fifth Unregulated Contaminant Monitoring Rule (UCMR-5).
+The contaminant test results demonstrate the water meets or exceeds drinking water standards for health and safety.
 The tables contain the name of each substance, the highest level allowed by regulation (Maximum Contaminant Level), the ideal level for public health (Maximum Contaminant Level Goal), the amount detected, and the usual sources of such contamination.
 The presence of a substance in drinking water does not necessarily indicate the water poses a health risk.
 Certain quantities of some substances are essential for good health, but excessive quantities can be hazardous.